David-Billingsley/Easy_Email_Template/readme.md

 # easy_email_template
     This is to allow beginners to easily send emails.
 This project contains some basic templates.
-This package is possible due to nodemailer.
-This is just an easy wraper for users to use nodemailer.
+This package is only possible due to the nodemailer package.
+    This is just an easy wraper for users to use nodemailer in a quick way.

 ## textEmail
     This function sends email with only text based body.